 - David Moore, Group Head of ESG, The Compleat Food Group.

-the recording and key takeaways are now available in the events space.
-Allies log in to access.
+The recording and key takeaways are now available in the events space. members, log in to access.

-If you are not yet an ally, here is HOW YOU can GET ON BOARD:
+If you are not yet a member, here is HOW YOU can GET ON BOARD: